 This sort of bespoke offer starts with more flexibility around compensation, and in particular more flexibility around the equity component of your offer.
 That said, it's more than just the raw compensation.
 It's also about other aspects of the offer that the company doesn't generally have flexibility around but is willing to make private exceptions around for senior leaders.

-- Their standard contract might give three months to exercise vested equity after leaving, but they might be willing to extend a Distinguished Engineer’s exercise window to five years.
+- Their standard contract might give them three months to exercise vested equity after leaving, but they might be willing to extend a Distinguished engineer's exercise window to five years.

 - They might be willing to offer a deferred compensation plan to support a tax-advantaged payout schedule (this is mostly a thing at public companies).

-- Additional vacation days if they're using metered, as opposed to unlimited, vacation.
+- They may be open to additional vacation days if they're using metered, as opposed to unlimited, vacation.

-- Flexibility around work-from-home, working hours, or incorporating in a state or country they don't currently support employing folks in.
+- They may support flexibility around work-from-home, working hours, or incorporating in a state or country they don't currently support employing folks in.